Chiefs among playoff-bound teams with injury concerns

 The Bills are the No. 5 seed in the AFC playoffs and will play at AFC South champion Houston next week.

-The Minnesota Vikings were locked into the No. 6 seed in the NFC but still lost defensive tackle Armon Watts and offensive tackle Rashod Hill to left leg injuries in their loss to the Chicago Bears.
+The Minnesota Vikings were locked into the No. 6 seed in the NFC but lost defensive tackle Armon Watts and offensive tackle Rashod Hill to left leg injuries in their loss to the Chicago Bears.
+The Vikings will play at New Orleans next week.

 For Chicago, Pro Bowl kickoff returner Cordarrelle Patterson entered the concussion protocol after taking a pair of end-around runs as a wide receiver in the first quarter.
 Anthony Miller replaced him on kickoff returns and hurt his shoulder on his first attempt.
 Tarik Cohen took over after that.

-The Green Bay Packers had three players get hurt as they secured a first-round playoff bye with a victory over the Detroit Lions.
+The Green Bay Packers had three players get hurt as they secured the NFC’s second seed with a victory over the Detroit Lions.
 They were: center Corey Linsley (back), right tackle Bryan Bulaga (concussion) and linebacker B.J.
 Goodson (neck).

 For Detroit, wide receiver Kenny Golladay didn’t return after being evaluated for a concussion following a 42-yard catch in the second quarter.
 Linebacker Devon Kennard and tight end Isaac Nauta each left with hamstring injuries.